Tyrrrz/Onova/Readme.md

 #### `WebPackageResolver`

-This implementation requests a version manifest using specified URL.
-The manifest should contain a list of package versions and their URLs, separated by space, one line per package.
+This implementation requests a version manifest using the specified URL.
+The server is expected to respond with a plain-text list of package versions and their URLs, separated by space, one line per package.
 E.g.:
 ```
 1.0 https://my.server.com/1.0.zip
 2.0 https://my.server.com/2.0.zip